What Is Temporary Protected Status?

 - President Biden has moved to expand TPS protections, including for Afghans and Ukrainians, and proposed legislation to provide TPS holders a path to citizenship.

 Established by the U.S. Congress in 1990, temporary protected status (TPS) is a program that allows migrants whose home countries are considered unsafe the right to live and work in the United States for a temporary, but extendable, period of time.
 Though they are not considered lawful permanent residents or U.S. citizens, many have lived in the United States for more than twenty years.
-TPS holders now total more than three hundred thousand.
+TPS holders now total almost 355,000 migrants.

 What is temporary protected status and why was it created?